(Updated July 2017)

 Da Giorgio - TRY: Fried peppers with fresh basil, Pizza Napoli with anchovy, Spaghetti with cherry tomatoes.

-Da Paulino - An open-air restaurant tucked away in a residential part of the island, the best seats are outside under the lemon tree grove.
+Da Paulino - One of the best restaurants on Capri, Italy, Da Paulino is an open-air restaurant tucked away in a residential part of the island.
+Ask for a seat outside under the lemon tree grove.
 TRY: Fresh bufala mozzarella grilled between lemon leaves; Primi - Risotto al limone with baby prawns and arugula; Secondi - grilled seafood and veal cutlet with cherry tomato and arugula salad.

-Buca di Bacco - TRY: Primi - Scaliatelli pasta with clams, shrimp, mushrooms, and cherry tomatoes; Segundi - whole fresh fish with cherry tomatoes; Dessert - Baba rhum
+Buca di Bacco - TRY: Primi - Scaliatelli pasta with clams, shrimp, mushrooms, and cherry tomatoes; Secondi - whole fresh fish with cherry tomatoes; Dessert - Baba Rhum

 Marina Grande Salumeria - I don't remember the name, but this salumeria is right on the water at the port of Marina Grande (with a bright yellow awning).
-They'll make you the BEST Caprese Sandwich of bufala mozzarella, marinated tomatoes, and fresh basil on a fresh baked sandwich roll - what the locals eat.
+They'll make you the best Caprese Sandwich - fresh bufala mozzarella, marinated tomatoes, and basil on a freshly baked ciabatta roll - what the locals eat.
 Or they'll make whatever meat and cheese combo you want.
 Perfect anytime, but especially for a picnic lunch trip to the Blue Grotto or a day on the water.

 Donna Rosa - This amazing restaurant lies high up in the hills of Positano, so grab a taxi.
-The food is delicious, the open kitchen prep is entertaining and their wine list is well-rounded in selection and price.
+The food is traditional and delicious, the open kitchen prep is entertaining, and their wine list is well-rounded in selection and price.
 They also have a seasonal cooking school I've heard good things about, though I had just missed it with the timing of our trip.
-TRY: Primi - Ravioli ala Donna Rosa and Bucatini al Amatriciana; Secundi - Bresaola (Braciole).
+TRY: Primi - Ravioli ala Donna Rosa and Bucatini al Amatriciana; Secondi - Bresaola (Braciole).

-Basilica - A lovely and comfortable restaurant off the main square in Sorrento, Basilica has amazing pastas and insalata, but it was one of the few places to serve Fried, Stuffed Squash Blossoms, a traditional Italian dish I didn't see often enough in Italy.
+Basilica - A lovely and comfortable restaurant off the main square in Sorrento, Basilica has amazing pastas and insalata, but it was the Fried, Stuffed Squash Blossoms that got my attention.
+This was one of the few places to serve them, a traditional Italian dish I didn't see often enough in Italy.
 And they were to die for!
 MUST TRY: the Squash Blossoms.

 So Many Places, So Little Time!

-The thing with Italy is this: there is lots of good food, and chefs who cook with love, and I'm so sorry I had to miss some places.
-I will head right for these places on my next visit.
-Ahhh, I can only dream until then....
+The thing with Italy is this: there is so much good food, and Italian chefs who cook with love.
+There are so many places I will head right for on my next visit.
+I can only dream until then....